 15. Angel Back Tattoo

-Angel tattoos are deeply symbolic, and although there is a wide range of different options to get inked, from tiny cherubs to archangels, the back provides an excellent spot for your ink because it allows for enough detail and is low on the pain scale.
+Angel tattoos are deeply symbolic, and although there is a wide range of different options to get inked, from tiny cherubs to archangels, the back provides an excellent spot for your ink because it allows for enough detail and is low on the tattoo pain chart scale.
 Angels are messengers of God and a symbol of faith and devotion.
 They can also represent purity, goodness, hope, and guidance.
 These are fantastic qualities to celebrate.
 You may also be drawn to an angel as a memorial piece for someone who has passed, and this could include the name of your loved ones.
 Body art can provide comfort and solace to those who are hurting, or it could be a way to express thoughts and desires.
-Regardless of your reason for choosing an angel inking, it is an exceptionally meaningful option.
+Regardless of your reason for choosing an angel inking, it is an exceptionally meaningful tattoo design.

 16. Eagle Back Tattoo